Ball Python Terrarium Size Guidelines

 How often should I clean my ball python terrarium?

-The tank should be deep-cleaned with F10SC, Rescue, chlorhexidine, or a bleach solution once a month.
+Every 6 months — The enclosure and all accessories should be deep-cleaned with F10SC, Rescue, or a 10% bleach solution 2x/year.

 Is it okay to house two ball pythons together?